 LVA Bruin-Beige-Groen

 This Brown-Beige-Green camouflage is probably the most iconic Dutch camouflage.
-It was used by the Luchtvaartafdeling der Koninklijke Landmacht (LVA), the army air force.
-The switch to this new camouflage occured with the introduction of the Fokker T.V, early 1938.
-Planes introduced before weren’t repainted.
+The switch to this new camouflage occurred with the introduction of the Fokker T.V in early 1938.
+Planes constructed before that date weren’t repainted.

-It is not completely clear why the underside of the planes were painted brown.
+It is not known why the underside of the planes were painted brown.
 Theories exist, such as it is because the LVA believed the colour to be less visible when caught in searchlights.
-Quite the odd choice to paint all aircraft in a night camouflage, when none where optimized for night operations.
+However it’s quite the odd choice to paint all aircraft in a night camouflage, when none where optimized for night operations.

 Cockpit and fuselage interiors |